ansost/NoClu/README.md

 #### Dimensionality Reduction

 Use just PCA or PCA followed by t-SNE to reduce the dimensions of the vectors.
 See the docstring of the script and the top of the config file (`data/config_files/npclu.py`) for more information on the input parameters.
-> Note that all computations involving t-SNE take a long time to run (1h+).
+> Note that all computations involving t-SNE may take a time to run (1h+).

 ```sh
 python3 pca_tsne.py